chrismckelt/WebMinder/README.md

 - Automatically block requests from a specific IP address when a count threshold has exceeded a time duration (DDOS)
 - Dynamically add IP requests to a black list & block future requests from that IP (URL vector attack)
-- Ensure request is secure SSL
+- Ensure request is over SSL

 ## Fluent interface to build rules